 Risk factors are exposure to sunny, dusty, sandy, or windblown areas.
 Farmers, fishermen, and people living near the equator are often affected.
 Pterygium is rare in children.

 The main symptom of a pterygium is a painless area of raised white tissue that has blood vessels on the inner or outer edge of the cornea.
 Sometimes the pterygium has no symptoms.
 However, it may become inflamed and cause burning, irritation, or a feeling like there's something foreign in the eye.
 Vision may be affected if the growth extends far enough onto the cornea.

 Tests and Exams

-A physical examination of the eyes and eyelids confirms the diagnosis.
-Special tests are usually not needed.
+A physical exam of the eyes and eyelids confirms the diagnosis.
+Special tests are not needed most of the time.

 Treatment of Pterygium

 Treatment is not needed in most cases.
 Using artificial tears to keep the eyes moist may help prevent a pterygium from becoming inflamed.
 Mild steroid eye drops can be used to calm inflammation if it occurs.
 Surgery can be used to remove the growth for cosmetic reasons or if it blocks vision.